a7medhosny/e-commerce-system/README.md

 1. Clone or download the project.
 2. Open it in any Java IDE (IntelliJ, VS Code...).
-3. Make sure your JDK is installed (Java 8+ recommended).
+3. Ensure JDK 8+ is installed.
 4. Run the `Main.java` file.

-You will see the output of different checkout scenarios printed to the console.
+Console will display output for all test cases.

 ---